LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Adding a restriction to an existing table
 Key ideas
-Restrictions or constraints in English are rules that can be applied to the columns of a table.
 A restriction can be added when creating a table.
 In SQLite, restrictions cannot be directly added to already created tables.
 However, we can achieve this by creating a new table with the restriction, copying the data from the original table to the new table, deleting the original table, and renaming the new table to the original table name.